getdnsapi/stubby/README.md

 ## macOS

 A script is provided with Stubby for easier configuration.
-From the command line you can do the following to switch all your queries to use Stubby
+From the command line you can do the following to configure all available network interfaces to send their DNS queries to Stubby

 ```sh
 > sudo /usr/local/sbin/stubby-setdns-macos.sh